Texas Stock Exchange

-The Texas Stock Exchange (TXSE) is a planned national stock exchange to be headquartered in Downtown Dallas, Texas, United States.
-The group behind the exchange, led by TXSE CEO James Lee, is financed by institutional investors including Charles Schwab, Fortress, BlackRock, and Citadel Securities, with investments totaling approximately as of January 2025.
+The Texas Stock Exchange (TXSE) is a national stock exchange to be headquartered in Downtown Dallas, Texas, United States.
+The group behind the exchange, led by TXSE CEO James Lee, is financed by institutional investors including Charles Schwab, Fortress, BlackRock, and Citadel Securities, and JPMorgan Chase.
+In October, 2025, TXSE Group completed its second round of financing, raising total company capital to more than $250 million, up from approximately $161 million as of January 2025.
+JPMorgan joined the exchange's existing backers, and will join TXSE Group's board as an observer.

+Further investment totalling $20 million was made in December 2025 from a group headlined by Goldman Sachs Group Inc. and Bank of America Corp, bringing capital raised to $270 million.

 The exchange is planned to launch in 2026.
 It is expected to accept double listing of companies already present on NYSE or Nasdaq and will accept listings of ETFs and other exchange-traded products.

 According to U.S. Securities and Exchange Commission (SEC) filings, the committed investment makes TXSE the most well-capitalized exchange to ever submit a registration to the SEC.
 On September 30, 2025, the SEC granted its approval for TXSE to operate as a national securities exchange.
+The exchange became operational on July 6, 2026.

 Leadership

 In September 2024, former President of the Federal Reserve Bank of Dallas Richard W. Fisher and former Texas Governor Rick Perry were named as a strategic advisor and a member of the board of directors, respectively.
 Additional board members include Rick Roberts, a former SEC commissioner, and Alex Bussandri, global head of strategy at Citadel Securities.
 TXSE plans for its physical presence to be in the heart of Dallas at the Texas Market Center (TMC), where the company expects to employ more than 100 people.
 Energy Transfer Partners CEO Kelcy Warren is the majority owner of TXSE Group Inc. Other board members include Paul Foster, founder of Western Refining, and Tyson Tuttle, CEO and founder of Austin-based A.I. startup Circuit.